electric-sql/electric/docs/usage/data-modelling/migrations.md

 There are currently a number of limitations on the data models and migrations that ElectricSQL supports.

+### Default schema

+Only tables in the default schema named [`public`](https://www.postgresql.org/docs/14/ddl-schemas.html#DDL-SCHEMAS-PUBLIC) can be electrified at the moment.
+We are working on lifting this restriction.

+### Table names

+The client generator sanitises table names (because of an issue in an [external library](https://github.com/chrishoermann/zod-prisma-types/issues/121)) removing any prefix that is not a letter and treating the first letter as case insensitive.
+For example electrifying the tables `_myTable`, `123myTable`, `myTable`, and `MyTable` will all clash on table name, causing a generator error.

 ### Forward migrations

 We only currently support forward migrations.
 Rollbacks must be implemented as forward migrations.